 Early Origins of the Dahlin family

 The surname Dahlin was first found in Austria, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

 Early History of the Dahlin family

-Another 257 words (18 lines of text) covering the years 1742, 1779 and 1815 are included under the topic Early Dahlin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dahlin research.
+Another 129 words (9 lines of text) covering the years 1742, 1779 and 1815 are included under the topic Early Dahlin History in all our PDF Extended History products and printed products wherever possible.

 Dahlin Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Dahlin include Dahl, Dahlen, Dahlin, Dahlem, Dallen, Dallin and others.

 Early Notables of the Dahlin family (pre 1700)